reserve-protocol/rsr-mainnet/external-contracts.md

 # Classes of plans so far

 - Contracts we control
-    - Sweeping old RSR contracts
+    - Sweeping the old RSR contracts
+    - MultiSigWalletWithDailyLimit
     - TokenVesting
 - On-chain wallets (no special needs)
 - Generic token bridges